luismaia-git/notifications-service/README.md

-Micro Service written in JavaScript using the NestJs framework.
+micro-service written in Typescript using the NestJs framework.
 This backend contains unit test code and a clean architecture